Dialog FIR Decimation

 Not applicable |

-, the block treats the input matrix to as independent channels and time-samples each channel.
-The output sample period ( ) is times the input sample period ( ), while the input and output data sizes remain identical.
+If the Input processing parameter is set to Elements as channels (sample based), then the block considers the input matrix on how independent channels and thinns each channel in time.
+The countdown period at the exit ( ) in times longer than the input countdown period ( ), while the sizes of the input and output data remain identical.

-In this mode, the unit only accepts fixed size signals, and these signals can be of arbitrary frame size.
+In this mode, the unit receives only fixed-size signals, and these signals can have an arbitrary frame size.

-This table shows support for arbitrary input frame size when the Input processing parameter is set to Elements as channels (sample based)
+This table provides support for an arbitrary input frame size when the Input processing parameter is set to Elements as channels (sample based).
+The value of the Rate options parameter is automatically set to Allow multirate processing.

 Yes |